Bring the show into your school hall! Check out our Online Safety productions touring this term ...

 Piping in the Guests

-For big-time Burns Night occasions, it is usual for a piper to play as guests arrive and mingle.
+For big-time Burns Night occasions, it’s common for a piper to play as guests arrive and mingle.
 Once all the high table guests are ready to be seated, the playing stops and a round of applause is due.
 At informal gatherings, playing traditional Scottish music does just as nicely.

-Once seated but before food commences, the host says a few words welcoming guests to the supper.
-It is then time for all to recite the Selkirk Grace – a well known prayer usually spoken in Scots:
+Once seated but before the food arrives, the host says a few words to welcome guests to the supper.
+It is then time for everyone to recite the Selkirk Grace – a well known prayer usually spoken in Scots: